ssbsukirat/medicine/Infections/Syndromes/Infective endocarditis.md

     - 1 major and 1 minor or
     - 3 minor
 - Treat both possible and definite as IE
-- blood culture needs to be multiple positive,
+- blood culture needs to be multiple positive, and have bacterial species that can cause both IE and non IE related bacteremia unexplained by other sources of infection
+- Diphtheroids and CoNS must be isolated multiple times as they contaminate cultures
+- Blood culture
+    -